 Our first recommendation is to replace or upgrade the power supply in the computer.

 Bad hard drive

-Other hardware issue
+Other hardware issues

 Replace the IDE/EIDE interface cable connected from the motherboard to the hard drive.
-If the cable is defective it could cause various issues with your hard drive.
+If the cable is defective, it could cause various issues with your hard drive.